How ASP.NET vNEXT Has Reimagined The App Development?

 - Introduction of new compiler

 The technology leverages Rosyln compiler that’s fast and provides run and edit capabilities.
-The C# compiler transforms the way the application will be developed and deployed because Roslyn is an open source compiler that deploy the code files and allow them to compile in their place only, so the need to compile the application and deploy the binaries is removed.
+The C# compiler transforms the way the application will be developed and deployed because Roslyn is an open source compiler that deploys the code files and allows them to compile in their place only, so the need to compile the application and deploy the binaries is removed.

 The re-write of ASP.NET vNEXT change the toolset of Roslyn and thus, the compilation process is modified.

-Furthermore, the various versions of the CLR for distinct websites can be run side by side, and it’s not needed to disclose that Core CLR is termed for resource efficient optimization.
+Furthermore, the various versions of the CLR for distinct websites can be run side by side, and it’s not needed to disclose that Core CLR is termed as resource efficient optimization.